-78. SEVERE WEATHER DISMISSAL
+79. SEVERE WEATHER DISMISSAL

 In the event that we are experiencing severe weather at dismissal, students and faculty will remain indoors until the severe weather has passed.
 Included in this category will be severe thunderstorm warnings and tornado warnings.
-Parents will be notified via FACTS Parent Alert and red flags will be placed in the doorways signaling that a severe weather dismissal is in progress.
+Parents will be notified via FACTS Parent Alert.
 Dismissal routines will commence once the threat is over.

-79. NO TRESPASSING
+80. NO TRESPASSING